alexlee-gk/visual_dynamics/README.md

 ![Alt Text](http://rll.berkeley.edu/visual_servoing/images/fqi_local_level4_1000_novel_test_13.gif)
 ![Alt Text](http://rll.berkeley.edu/visual_servoing/images/fqi_local_level4_1000_novel_test_14.gif)

-Our policy was trained with the fitted Q-iteration algorithm that we propose.
+Our policy was trained with the fitted Q-iteration algorithm that we propose using only 20 trajectories for reinforcement learning.
 To see executions of other methods, check out the <a href="http://rll.berkeley.edu/visual_servoing/" target="_blank">paper's website</a>.

 ## Installation instructions